truenas/documentation/content/SCALE/Shares/_index.md

 {{< /expand >}}

 {{< expand "Windows" "v" >}}
-To access the data on the iSCSI share, clients will need to use iSCSI Initiator software.
+To access the data on the iSCSI share, clients need to use iSCSI Initiator software.
 An iSCSI Initiator client is pre-installed in Windows 7 to 10 Pro, and Windows Server 2008, 2012, and 2019.
 Windows Professional Edition is usually required.

-First, click the Start Menu and search for the *iSCSI Initiator* application.
+First, click the **Start Menu** and search for the **iSCSI Initiator** application.

 ![WindowsISCSIInitiatorApp](/images/CORE/WindowsISCSIInitiatorApp.png "Windows ISCSI Initiator App")

-Next, go to the **Configuration** tab and click *Change* to replace the iSCSI initiator with the name created earlier.
-Click *OK*.
+Next, go to the **Configuration** tab and click **Change** to replace the iSCSI initiator with the name created earlier.
+Click **OK**.

 ![WindowsISCSIInitiatorConfigName](/images/CORE/WindowsISCSIInitiatorConfigName.png "Windows ISCSI Initiator Config Name")

-Next, switch to the **Discovery Tab**, click *Discover Portal*, and type in the TrueNAS IP address.
+Next, switch to the **Discovery Tab**, click **Discover Portal**, and type in the TrueNAS IP address.

 * If TrueNAS changed the port number from the default *3260*, enter the new port number.

-* If you set up CHAP when creating the iSCSI share, click *Advanced...*, set *Enable CHAP log on*, and enter the initiator name and the same target/secret set earlier in TrueNAS.
+* If you set up CHAP when creating the iSCSI share, click **Advanced...**, set **Enable CHAP log on**, and enter the initiator name and the same target/secret set earlier in TrueNAS.

-Click *OK*.
+Click **OK**.

 ![WindowsISCSIInitiatorDiscoverPortal](/images/CORE/WindowsISCSIInitiatorDiscoverPortal.png "Windows ISCSI Initiator Discover Portal")

-Go to the **Targets** tab, highlight the iSCSI target, and click *Connect*.
+Go to the **Targets** tab, highlight the iSCSI target, and click **Connect**.

 ![WindowsISCSIInitiatorTargetConnect](/images/CORE/WindowsISCSIInitiatorTargetConnect.png "Windows ISCSI Initiator Target Connect")